cwoodruff/book-network-programming-csharp/Chapter05/chapter05.md

 This code creates performance counters for CPU usage and available memory and retrieves their values.
 These metrics are crucial for tuning applications, especially to diagnose performance bottlenecks that can impact parallel processing.

-For more detailed analysis, tools like Visual Studio's Diagnostic Tools and the Monitor tab in JetBrains Rider can be used.
+For more detailed analysis, tools like **Visual Studio's Diagnostic Tools** and the **Monitor Tool Window in JetBrains Rider** can be used.
 These tools offer features such as CPU Usage, Memory Usage, and Threads and Tasks windows that allow developers to see in real-time how well the application is performing and how resources are being used.
 This is particularly valuable for tuning parallel applications where threads and tasks are extensively used.

 Another powerful tool for tuning .NET applications is the .NET Profiler API.
 It allows developers to track their applications' performance at a granular level, identify slow methods, and understand the call tree, which can help pinpoint inefficient code paths.

-Beyond internal tools, third-party solutions like JetBrains dotTrace, dotMemory and Redgate ANTS Performance Profiler provide advanced profiling capabilities.
+Beyond internal tools, third-party solutions like **JetBrains dotTrace, dotMemory** and **Redgate ANTS Performance Profiler** provide advanced profiling capabilities.
 These tools offer intuitive interfaces and detailed reports that help identify performance hotspots and optimize them.
 They can trace execution time across threads and manage profiling sessions to compare before and after performance metrics, which is invaluable for effective tuning.

 Monitoring and tuning parallel applications require a systematic approach.
 Developers gather data, analyze it to identify issues, and then iteratively make changes and measure improvements.
 By leveraging the built-in capabilities of C# and .NET, along with sophisticated external tools, developers can ensure their parallel applications are optimized for maximum performance.